Amna-pr/well-logs/README.md

-# well-logs
+# Training
-loading and visualizing
+# loading and visualizing